LucasDelfino92/morrowindsharp/mw#.md

     - [ ] 00 Lighter Vvardenfell Map- Choose one
     - [X] 00 Yellowed Maps - Choose one

-> I'm personally fond of the Yellow Maps option, but the Faded Maps with Color option is also a good option.

 > Note that this mod effectively renders the Detect spells useless.
 Another mod further ahead, MM - Enhanced Detection, circumvents this by changing how Detect spells work.

 [**Merlord's Starting Equipment**](https://www.nexusmods.com/morrowind/mods/47283)